Skip to main content

 rsync --archive --chown=username:username ~/.ssh /home/username

-Test SSH login with the new user before disabling root login:
+Test SSH login as the new user before proceeding.

 Installing Pi-hole